How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 • Limited informatization, with discontinuous and non-standardized data collection;

-• Not a fully internet-based business, with no need for internet traffic operations;
+• Not a fully internet-based business, so there's no need for internet traffic operations;

-• Management's understanding of algorithms and rule-based systems comes more from intuition than model-based thinking.
+• Management's understanding of algorithms and rule systems stems more from intuition than from a model-based mindset.

-This means that any complex algorithm cannot truly be implemented—not because the algorithm is not advanced enough, but because the organization itself cannot handle such complexity.
-Therefore, the primary premise of designing a dispatch system is not "whether it can be done" but "whether the client can use it, maintain it, and understand it."
+This means any complex algorithm cannot truly be implemented—not because the algorithm isn't advanced enough, but because the organization itself cannot handle such complexity.
+Therefore, the primary premise for designing a dispatch system is not "whether it can be done," but "whether the client can use it, maintain it, and understand it."

-Given the organization's operational capabilities, over-engineering will not improve efficiency but will instead make business implementation more difficult.
+Given this baseline of organizational capability, over-engineering not only fails to improve efficiency but makes business implementation more difficult.

-Only by respecting the realistic boundaries of operational capabilities can algorithms move beyond theoretical plans and become systems that truly function within the hospital.
+Only by respecting the realistic boundaries of operational capabilities can algorithms break free from being mere paper solutions and become systems that truly function within the hospital.

-This information is not something the client will proactively provide; it must be discovered during communication about requirements and prioritized in the business design.
+This information is not something the client proactively provides; it needs to be discovered during communication about requirements and must be a key consideration in business design.

-During my collaboration with ChatGPT in designing the algorithm, I consistently adhered to two simple but often overlooked principles: usability and cost-consciousness.
+During my collaboration with ChatGPT in designing the algorithm, I consistently adhered to two simple yet often overlooked principles: usability and cost-consciousness.

 Usability means two things:

-• The algorithm must be quickly implementable under the existing organizational and technical conditions;
+• The algorithm must be quickly implementable under existing organizational capabilities and technical conditions;

 • The operations team must be able to understand, master, and maintain it, rather than being "held hostage" by complex rules.